 11. Data Entry Specialist

 How much it pays: $12-$65/hour

 Another area with a lot of high-paying part-time jobs is data entry.
-Much like customer support, you often don’t need much outside training for data entry jobs.
+Much like customer support, you often don’t need much outside training for remote data entry jobs.

 If you’re a fast typer and can decipher handwriting, notes, or large blocks of text easily, this might be the job for you.

 On a daily basis, a data entry specialist will often convert scanned or written data into editable, manipulatable digital data.
 While it may be mundane to some people, others enjoy the detective-like nature of a data entry part-time job.

 12. House Sitter or Pet Sitter